AntolinaGonzalez/alkemy-ticmas/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Explanation

+This project was made in AlkemyLabs

+It is about a platform where you can create courses and manage them

+Now you can visit https://ticmas.vercel.app/

+Next Steps: The authentication does not work, you can check all the functionalities on the web page but you send the client information from the frontend.
+I want to correct this and make the page secure

+I am implementing in the backend (https://github.com/AntolinaGonzalez/alkemy-ticmas-backend) jwtauthentication, it works but I was not able to find the way to store the accessToken in the frontend but I am still looking for an answer